sequelize/sequelize/docs/migrations.md

 };
 ```

-Our goal is to use environment variables for various database secrets and not accidentally checkout them to source control.
+Our goal is to use environment variables for various database secrets and not accidentally check them in to source control.

 ### Storage
 There are three types of storage that you can use: `sequelize`, `json`, and `none`.